IPK-BIT/mira/README.md

 ## Usage

-There is a redirection on from root to /docs were you can find a documentation of the available endpoints.
+There is a redirection on from root to /docs where you can find a documentation of the available endpoints.

 In the current version the following endpoints are implemented:
 - GET /observations